areaDetector/ADAndor/docs/ADAndor/andorDoc.rst

   * - AndorVSPeriod
     - asynInt32
     - R/W
-    - Sets Vetical Shift Period, in units of microseconds per pixel shift.<br/>
+    - Sets Vetical Shift Period, in units of microseconds per pixel shift. |br|
       Choices are constructed at runtime.
 For example, the choices for an iDus are: |hr|
       4.25 us |br|
       8.25 us |br|